krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 #### States and Interaction
-* 🔹 A `colored icon` indicates that it is `interactive` (it will trigger an action, such as toggling, when touched), whereas grey-scale icons provide information that is not directly interactive (such as sensor information).
+* 🔹 A `colored icon` indicates that it is `interactive` (it will trigger an action, such as toggling, when touched), whereas grey-scale icons provide information that is not directly interactive (such as sensor outputs).
 * 🔹 A `colored background` indicates that information for that entity is in an `active` state (it is 'on', the value exceeds a threshold, or it matches some criteria, such as tracker location matching "Home"), whereas a grey-scale background indicates that is in its non-active state.

 Note that this convention declutters the interface by obviating the need for 'toggle buttons' that are so ubiquitous in other UIs - simply coloring the `icon` indicates that pressing it will trigger a toggle (where that is the expected effect, and/or it may trigger other single-click, or long-click actions).